giasuddin/website/content/home/about.md

 +++

 # Biography
-I am a senior PhD candidate at the School of Computer Science of McGill University.
+I am a senior PhD candidate at the School of Computer Science of [McGill University](https://www.mcgill.ca/).
 My research interests include empirical software engineering, with a focus on big data.
 Specifically, I leverage Natural Language Processing and Machine Learning techniques on the vast amount data available in online software repositories.

 Besides my PhD, I have been working full-time in the Industry for more than six years.
 I am currently a Data scientist and software engineer at the [Apption Software](http://www.apption.com).
-Prior to Apption, I worked at the IBM Canada, both as a researcher and as a software engineer.
+Prior to Apption, I worked at the [IBM Canada](https://www.ibm.com/ca-en/), both as a researcher and as a software engineer.
 At IBM, I was part of the [IBM Watson Analytics](https://www.ibm.com/watson-analytics), where I developed techniques to improve the natural language query understanding process in the Watson Analytics engine.
-Before IBM, I also worked for more than two years at [Recognia, Inc.](https://www.recognia.com/).
+Before IBM, I also worked for more than two years at [Recognia, Inc.](https://www.recognia.com/)

 As part of my PhD research, I have the created Opiner, an online opinion search and summarization engine for APIs.
 Check out Opiner at: http://opiner.polymtl.ca